DS-100/fa22/syllabus.md

 -->

 ### Discussion
-Live discussion sections are on Tuesdays and Thursdays, lasting for one hour.
+Live discussion sections are on Fridays, lasting for one hour.
 The goal of these sessions is to work through problems, hone your skills, and flesh out your understanding as part of a team.
 The problems that you solve and present as part of discussion are important in understanding this material.

 - **You must be assigned to a discussion section, even if you don't intend on regularly attending.**
 - To encourage attendance and participation in live discussion, you have the option to have discussion attendance contribute to your overall course grade.
 See [Policies](#policies) below for more details.